malexzx/redis-cplusplus-client/README.md

 # A C++ client for Redis

-- Depends on c++ boost library
+- Depends on c++ boost library (header only), c++11
 - It uses anet from Redis itself
-- It has been tested with g++ on Linux (and older versions also on Mac OS X 10.5)
+- It has been tested with g++ 4.8.5 on Linux and HP-UX (and older versions also on Mac OS X 10.5), vc2015 on Windows
 - Sharding (consistent hashing with support for user-specified algorithm)

 ## Notes on consistent hashing / sharding